 3. Air Conditioner Smells Musty

-Individuals who contact us to report this issue frequently mention their air conditioner smells like feet, dirty socks or a locker room when it’s running.
-Also known as dirty sock syndrome, this smell is frequently created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in locations where you turn on heating at night and during the morning before switching to cooling later in the day.
+People who reach us to report this issue usually mention their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also known as dirty sock syndrome, this smell is frequently linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in climates where you need heating at night and during the morning before turning on cooling during the afternoon.

-The best approach for preventing dirty sock syndrome is to frequently get a new air filter and schedule routine air conditioning maintenance with Watts Electric & AC.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also produce nasty odors.
+The best way to prevent dirty sock syndrome is to routinely replace your air filter and schedule regular air conditioning maintenance with Watts Electric & AC.
+We’ll keep the evaporator coil clean and the drainage system unclogged, since stagnant water can also produce unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it can be caused by several situations, including:
+If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it can be prompted by several problems, like:

 • A dirty filter